Nederlands

 Although the variation is enormous, it is possible to bring some structure into the collection.

-The number of boulders is constant: seven stones, no more no less.
-Given the number of panels, this is extra-ordinary.
+The number of boulders is a constant: seven stones, no more no less.
+Given the number of panels this is extraordinary.
 But further analysis revealed that the size of the stones could help to clear things up.
-The samples lead us to distinguish two main groups.
+We can distinguish two main groups.

 Citrusdal, VII.1997 Prince Albert - Beaufort West, VII.1997